groegerj/YCLASS/README.md

 These examples are meant to be read, compiled and run in ascending order.
 They should give you a good idea of the usage.

+So far, exceptions are not yet fully covered in the examples, while everything else is documented.